vivoCameraResearch/Magic-World/README.md

 ## :scroll: License
-All the materials, including code, checkpoints, and demo, are made available under the [Creative Commons BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
+All the materials, including code, checkpoints, and demos, are made available under the [Creative Commons BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
 You are free to copy, redistribute, remix, transform, and build upon the project for non-commercial purposes, as long as you give appropriate credit and distribute your contributions under the same license.

 ## :mortar_board: Citation